"The

 overnight with us?
 You can even wash your clothes there."

-So, instead of a lonely-laundromat-Christmas-Eve, I spent it in the warmth of that
+So, instead of a lonely laundromat Christmas Eve, I savored the warmth of that young

-Later, when Yvonne was pregnant with Yvette, I couldnt get off work to take her
+Four years later, when Yvonne was pregnant with Yvette, I couldnt get off work to

-to doctors appointments.
-But two young women from our church drove her to those
+take her to doctors appointments.
+But two young women from our church drove her to

-checkups, and took her shopping.
-After Yvette was born, they offered rides for follow-up
+those checkups, and took her shopping.
+After Yvette was born, they offered rides for

 One day, while playing back-yard baseball with my kids, I tore my right leg muscles

-badly enough to be in bed for a month.
+badly enough to be confined to bed for a month.

 Would you like to guess how many members phoned to say "How are you?
 Can I help?